Mental Health Facilities Woodstock, IL

 About Behavioral Change - 18.4 miles from Woodstock, IL

 About Behavioral Change is a mental health facility in Dundee, IL, located at 783 South Route 31, in the 60118 zip code.
-About Behavioral Change provides outpatient treatment and telemedicine/telehealth.
-About Behavioral Change provides trauma therapy, individual psychotherapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
-About Behavioral Change also supports LGBT, patients with eating disorders and people requiring dual diagnosis treatment.
-Some other services available at About Behavioral Change include court-ordered outpatient treatment and education services.
+About Behavioral Change provides telemedicine/telehealth and outpatient treatment.
+About Behavioral Change provides group therapy, dialectical behavior therapy and behavior modification to seniors 65 or older, children / adolescents and young adults.
+About Behavioral Change also supports people with PTSD, patients with eating disorders and people with trauma.
+Some other services available at About Behavioral Change include education services and court-ordered outpatient treatment.

 Learn More